StackVista/stackstate-docs/use/health-state-and-alerts/add-an-alert.md

 ## How an alert is triggered

 Alerts are triggered in response to health state changes on an element.
-The health state is derived from metrics and events data in telemetry streams.
-The process from a change in an element's health state to an alert being triggered is described below.
+The health state or an element is derived from metrics and events data in telemetry streams, whereas the health state of a view is calculated based on the health state of the elements in the view.
+The contributing factors that lead to an alert being triggered are described below.

 - Telemetry streams attached to the element provide related metrics and events data.
 - Health checks attached to the element listen to the available telemetry streams and report a health state based on the configured parameters.